turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 We can use `for` loops to execute some code a certain number of times, like we're doing above.
 More commonly, we can use `for` loops with arrays to access each element in the array one at a time using `i` and bracket notation, and then do something _to_ that element or _with_ that element.

-Copy/paste the following examples into your repl and run the code.
+Copy/paste the following examples into your file and run the code.
 ```js
 //Example 1
 let fruits = ['apples', 'oranges', 'bananas'];